WaldemarBoichuk/rails_station/README.md

 # README

-This is app for my practise.App will for bilet reservation.
+This is app for my practise.App will for ticket reservation.
 Soon add on Heroku.